 Tyler now serves as Vice President, Total Health Partnerships at Kaiser Permanente – the leading integrated health delivery system in the United States.

 For three decades, Tyler has served as a social entrepreneur and trusted advisor to philanthropies, health systems, governments, NGO's and collaborative partnerships working to improve the health of people and places.
 His work in the public, private, non-profit and civic sectors has included initiatives with over 400 communities and organizations in the United States and internationally.

-As a volunteer, Tyler remains active as Board Chair of IP3; Convener of Advancing the Movement and Community Commons; a Fellow of the Public Health Institute; and a Board member of the Food Commons.
-Tyler is also co-founder of the High Desert Center for Sustainable Studies in Paonia, Colorado and the Kuhiston Foundation in Dushanbe, Tajikistan (Central Asia.)
-He earned his Master in Divinity degree from Naropa University (2011) and BA in World Political Economy from The Colorado College (1982.)
-Tyler is engaged in projects in the Middle East, having once led an international NGO there, the Abraham Path Initiative, under the auspices of Harvard University.
+As a volunteer, Tyler is a Board Trustee of Naropa University and serves as an advisor to the Convergence Partnership, Active Living by Design, Transportation for America, and the Food Commons.
+Previously he was Founding Board Chair of IP3 where he co-created the Community Commons; was a Fellow of the Public Health Institute; a co-founder of the High Desert Center for Sustainable Studies in Paonia, Colorado and the Kuhiston Foundation in Dushanbe, Tajikistan (Central Asia.)
+He completed Harvard Business School’s Executive Program (2014), earned a Master of Divinity degree from Naropa University (2011) and BA in World Political Economy from The Colorado College (1982.)
+Tyler is engaged in projects in his adopted home of Oakland, across the US, and in the Middle East.